OPEnSLab-OSU/SSLClient/README.md

 Some ideas that didn't quite fit in the API documentation.

 ### SSLClient with Ethernet
-If you are using the [Arduino Ethernet library](https://github.com/arduino-libraries/Ethernet), you will need to modify the library to support the large buffer sizes required by SSL (detailed in [resources](#resources)).
+If you are using the [Arduino Ethernet library](https://github.com/arduino-libraries/Ethernet) you will need to modify the library to support the large buffer sizes required by SSL (detailed in [resources](#resources)).
 You can either modify the library yourself, or use [this fork of the Ethernet library with the modification](https://github.com/OPEnSLab-OSU/EthernetLarge).
-To use the fork, simply install the library using the "add a .zip library" button in Arduino, and replace `#include "Ethernet.h"` with `#include "EthernetLarge.h"` in your sketch.
-Alternatively if for some reason this solution does not work, you can apply the modification using the instructions below.
+To use the fork: download a zipped copy of the fork through GiThub, use the "add a .zip library" button in Arduino to install the library, and replace `#include "Ethernet.h"` with `#include "EthernetLarge.h"` in your sketch.
+Alternatively if for some reason this solution does not work, you can apply the modification manually using the instructions below.

 #### Manual Modification